BlockTavern/doc_blocktavern/docs/en-US/index.md

 ```

 ::: warning Note
-Please ensure your Node.js version >= 16.0, and you have already forked the original repository.
+Please ensure your Node.js version >= 16.0 and you have already forked the original repository.
 :::

 ### Contribution Process

 1. **Fork Repository**: Click the "Fork" button in the upper right corner of the repository to create a copy to your GitHub account.
-2. **Clone Repository**: Use the `git clone` command to clone your fork to local machine.
+2. **Clone Repository**: Use the `git clone` command to clone your fork to local.
 3. **Make Changes**: Make your documentation changes in your local repository.
 4. **Commit Changes**: Use `git commit` to commit your changes.
 5. **Push Changes**: Use `git push` to push your changes to your fork.